Pass Data to Algorithms#

 for anything but a read-only

-input with the C++ standard execution policies.
+input with the standard-aligned execution policies.

 Use oneapi::dpl::begin and oneapi::dpl::end Functions#